 - Used in the synchronization of generators and feeders.

-- Electrically used in defence systems
+- Electrically used in defense systems

 - Used to protect the barrier in the generator